 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 The right to inspect and review the student’s education records within 45 days of the day the College receives a request for access.

-Students should submit to the Vice President for Enrollment and Student Services, in Westcott 109, written requests that identify the record(s) they wish to inspect.
-The Vice President for Enrollment and Student Services will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Vice President for Enrollment and Student Services, he shall advise the student of the correct official to whom the request should be addressed.
+Students should submit to the Vice President for Student Affairs and Enrollment Management, in Westcott 109, written requests that identify the record(s) they wish to inspect.
+The Vice President for Student Affairs and Enrollment Management will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Vice President for Student Affairs and Enrollment Management, he shall advise the student of the correct official to whom the request should be addressed.

 The right to request the amendment of the student’s education record(s) that the student believes is inaccurate.

 Students may ask the College to amend a record that they believe is inaccurate.
 They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate.

 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.